-In case you’re not familiar with the term “lifestyle business,” it’s the newly popular way of describing a business you create with the primary intention of it supporting your ideal lifestyle.
+In case you’re not familiar with the term “lifestyle business,” it’s a popular way of describing a business you create with the primary intention of it supporting your ideal lifestyle.
 Usually that means having location independence, total creative freedom, schedule flexibility, and unlimited income potential.

 Sounds amazing, right?

-It’s no wonder so many people are attracted to this concept right now.
-Millennials, in particular, seem to want more flexibility and autonomy in their career than previous generations, so a lot of us find the idea of a lifestyle business especially alluring.
+People want more flexibility and autonomy in their career than ever before, so a lot of us find the idea of a lifestyle business especially alluring.